-in renewals expenditure both in the future and in past years, the reported condition of the assets contradicts these shortfalls.
+Although there appears to be a significant gap in renewals expenditure both in the future and in past years, the reported condition of the assets contradicts these shortfalls.
 Most assets are reported to be in good to very good condition, suggesting adequate renewals expenditure in the past.
 This indicates that Council staff are optimising the capital forward works program and maximising the return in investment in terms of increasing service levels.
-There is also a proportion of new and upgraded capital that renews the service level provided by the asset, however is not captured in the renewals ratio as an actual renewal.
+There is also a proportion of new and upgraded capital that renews the service level provided by the asset, however, is not captured in the renewal's ratio as an actual renewal.

-Noting the high depreciation of Council's asset portfolio, it also seems possible that assets are being depreciated at a higher rate than their actual useful lives.
+Given the high depreciation of Council's asset portfolio, it also seems possible that assets are being depreciated at a higher rate than their actual useful lives.
 This creates higher renewals requirements, hence a shortfall.
-Council reviews useful lives annually, however further data is required to support a major change in useful lives.
-As noted in the asset strategy improvement plan this is an exercise that will be conducted in the coming years.
-Further to this, new capital could be increasing asset service levels and overall condition, resulting in what appears to be a lower renewals ratio.
+Council reviews asset useful lives annually, however further data is required to support a major change in useful life.
+Council is currently in the process of condition assessing and revaluing the Open Space, Roads, Kerbs & Gutters, and Building assets and will be re-adjusting the useful lives in the future period, as may be required.
+Further to this, new capital could increase asset service levels and overall condition, resulting in what appears to be a lower renewals ratio.